hubci/hugo-docker/README.md

           command: htmlproofer src/public --allow-hash-href --check-html --empty-alt-ignore --disable-external
 ```

 In this example, we assume the Hugo files are in a directory called `src` in the repo.
+A full walkthrough on how to do this can be found on [CircleCI's blog](https://circleci.com/blog/build-test-deploy-hugo-sites/).

 ## Building The Images